gweltou/stt-tools/README.md

 Regional forms should be kept if their pronouciation isn't too far from the "standard" form (according to personnal taste or political views...) \
 (E.g. "meump bet/on eus bet", "nege/an hini eo", "lâret/lavaret")

+### Usage of the '*' marker

+In the transcription files, a `*` can be added if front of words you want remove from the corpus and the lexicon (foreign words, repetitions...).
+The market words will still be used for training the acoustic model.

 ## Workflow